tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3026/Week 10 + 11 - Power Electronics and Inverters.md

 When diodes turn off they conduct current in the opposite direction for a short time. *Fast-recovery diodes have a small reverse-recovery time*

 ## Thyristors
-Essentially a diode that can be toggled with a pulse to the
+Essentially a diode that can be toggled with a pulse to the gate.